Project GAMMA: Soldiers tried

 Smith became concerned for his safety and sought sanctuary with the CIA in Nha Trang.
 The CIA alerted the Army's Criminal Investigation Division, who granted him immunity.
 Smith revealed that Chuyen had been killed and identified the Green Berets involved.
-General Abrams harbored a dislike for Airborne troops, particularly Special Forces.
-He quickly ordered all of the officers and men involved including Colonel Rheault arrested and confined to Long Binh Jail.
+General Abrams ordered all of the officers and men involved including Colonel Rheault arrested and confined to Long Binh Jail.
 All were charged with premeditated murder.

 The trial was covered extensively by the media and became known as the Green Beret Affair.
 Information revealed during pre-trial preparation revealed that the CIA had ordered Chuyen to be "terminated with extreme prejudice" which entered the public lexicon as a euphemism for "execute".
 The CIA issued a statement denying they knew of Chuyen when the soldiers asked them for input and that they strongly urged the Green Berets not to kill him.

 The Army defense lawyers for the eight soldiers summoned General Abrams and CIA officials as witnesses.
 All refused to testify on the grounds of national security.
 In September 1969 Secretary of the Army Stanley Resor announced that all charges would be dropped against the eight soldiers since the CIA refused to make its personnel available as witnesses, making a fair trial impossible.

 Project GAMMA was deactivated on 31 March 1970.
-A list of personnel assigned to Detachment B57 "GAMMA" is available from Radix Press Houston, Texas.
 An official Army history of the Green Berets, published after the Vietnam War, does not mention Project GAMMA or Detachment B-57.
 Although the Pentagon has declassified much of the material about Green Beret operations inside Laos and Cambodia, as of 2007, nothing on Project GAMMA has been made available.